GLP-1 Guide

 You have two main routes.
 A clinic-based blood draw, or at-home finger-prick and venous testing kits that you post to an accredited lab.
 For most people, home testing is the easier and cheaper option, with results typically back within two to three working days.

-Vitall Check offer UKAS-accredited at-home panels that cover the full pre-GLP-1 workup, including thyroid, HbA1c, kidney and liver function.
+AlphaBiolabs UK offer accredited at-home health panels that cover the full pre-GLP-1 workup, including thyroid, HbA1c, kidney and liver function.
 Medichecks are another well-established UK option with a wide range of metabolic panels and doctor-reviewed results.

 When your results come back, share them with your prescriber rather than self-interpreting.
 Out-of-range markers do not necessarily rule out treatment, but they change the conversation about dose, monitoring frequency and whether GLP-1 is right for you at all.